dataunitylab/jsonoid-discovery/README.md

     docker run -i --rm ghcr.io/michaelmior/jsonoid-discovery:latest

+To simplify, you may wish to add a shell alias so `jsonoid` can be run directly as a command.

+    alias jsonoid='docker run -i --rm ghcr.io/michaelmior/jsonoid-discovery:latest'
+    jsonoid --help

 ## Compiling

 To produce a JAR file which is suitable for running either locally or via Spark, run `sbt assembly`.